Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/for_developers/issuing_a_release.rst

-How to prepare and issue a new Shark release
+How to Prepare and Issue a New Shark Release
 ============================================

 This tutorial is both a checklist and knowledge preservation list